mtdiedrich/Golf/README.md

 # Golf
-Analysis of PGA Tour data.
+Collection and analysis of PGA Tour data.

 # Process
 ~~1.
 Download the results webpages for every year of all PGA Tour Tournaments~~